 With over 30 years of experience in marketing and over 20 years in the beer industry, Jim was particularly qualified to build Village Brewery from the ground up.
 Jim’s varied background ranges from starting a delivery company at the tender age of 13 to partnering in a financial planning business, as well as co-founding The Event Group in Calgary.
 He also worked at a number of advertising agencies in Toronto and with Arlene Dickinson of Venture Communications as a PR, promotions, and events professional.
 When the plans for the brewery were just getting started, Jim also accepted a position as a Digital Strategist for Evans Hunt Group, where he gets to help his clients build community and engagement with their online personas.

 But Jim’s passion has always been bringing people together and getting his community involved; he fervently believes that “beer can do that” (and really, who are we to argue?).
-Together with great groups of partners, he has founded countless festivals, conferences and programs to help build a more connected Calgary—Best of Calgary and Circle Carnival Calgary being two of the most recent successes.
+Together with great groups of partners, he has founded countless festivals, conferences and programs to help build a more connected Calgary—Best of Calgary and Circle Carnival Calgary being two of his most recent successes.

 The Launch of a Movement